 World championship quarterfinal 2005, Peter Ebdon is 2-8 down against Ronnie O’Sullivan.
 But in frame 11 the game starts turning and Ebdon fights his way up to a tough 13-11 victory.
 World Open final 2018: David Gilbert leads Mark Williams 9-5, only one frame away from his career’s first title, but Mark Williams wins in the end.
+This article is also available in German.

 Stories like these are not uncommon in snooker.
 In fact, for many fans they are the main aspect about the game: the drama unfolding as the clear advantage of one player melts down, when a favourite player starts to unravel against an underdog, when the opponent’s comeback is fended off after all … all this characterises the special allure of snooker.
 The structure of the gameplay makes for special dynamics which you do not find in other sports.
 Apart from the technical abilities, the game requires special mental abilities as well.
 Nowhere else is a player confined to his chair, just watching their opponent, without being able to influence the match whatsoever